 But my relationships were ugly.
 The men were non-committal, not willing to be serious or think about really investing in a life together.
 Some of them were narcissists.
 My last boyfriend actually made me believe I should be a different person so that I could have a happier life.
 What I was used to doing was SETTLING.
 Pulling the wool over my eyes and letting some other mediocre human tell me that if i just changed something about myself – if i just could relax more, if I just was a little thinner, if I just didn’t drink so much or laugh so hard or have such a hot temper- if I just changed, I could be married.

-And suddenly I snapped out of it: why in the world would I do any of those things?
+And suddenly I snapped out of it: why would I do any of those things?
 Do I undervalue myself just so I could be in some committed relationship?
-Why would I sacrifice loving and respecting exactly how I am just to keep going on with some other person; the same person who was able to rationalize a 3 day silent treatment because they were angry?
+Why would I sacrifice loving and respecting exactly how I am just to keep going on with some other person who was able to rationalize a 3 day silent treatment because they were angry?
 How much pain and suffering was I willing to endure just to “be” with someone?

 Cut to a few years later.

-It is essential to dig dip.
 I believe that self discovery is the best place to start when finding what kind of relationship dynamic is right for you.
 And, like it has for me, it can change over time, depending on the person you are with and a multiple of other factors.
-I do not necessary define myself with any term like “polyamorous” or “non-monogamous” etc. I wouldn’t even say that my next relationship has to be closed or open- it just really depends on the connection and what real core values and synchronicity you have with any person you meet that you wish to engage with.
+I do not necessary define myself with any term like “polyamorous” or “non-monogamous” etc. I wouldn’t even say that my next relationship has to be closed or open- it just really depends on the connection and what real core values and synchronocity you have with any person you meet that you wish to engage with.

 I would start by asking the questions: Why can’t we define love based off the terms that we find satisfying with our partner?
 Or our multiple partners?
-Why can’t women in their 30s feel good about being single (which doesn’t mean that be are lonely)?
-Why can’t we deviate from traditional definitions of being in love to real, pure, universal love?
+Why can’t women in their 30s feel good about being single (which doesn’t mean “alone” or “lonely”)?
+Why can’t we deviate from traditional definitions of being in love and real, pure, universal love?
 Can we stop comparing our path with those who did end up married at 28 with three kids?
 And can we understand that maybe that’s not what we want, need, or value anymore?

 Investigate.
 Ask questions.
 Do it with your long-term sweety.
 Do it alone.
 But more than anything, engage in your relationships the way that makes YOU feel good.